kpuc313/amxx-server_redirect/README.md

 <br />

 # :page_facing_up: Description:
-This is a plugin for AMXX which adds menu with servers list and allows players to be redirected from current server to another server from the list
+This is a plugin for AMXX which adds menu with servers list and allows players to be redirected from current server to another server from the list.

 <br />